 To stay on top of weather conditions, not only in your local area, but also around the nation—purchase a NOAA-approved (National Oceanic and Atmospheric Administration) weather alert and emergency radio.
 NOAA broadcasts continuous updates on a network of radio stations around the country called NOAA Weather Radio (NWR) All Hazards using VHF frequencies from 162.400 to 162.550 MHz, which, you cannot hear on regular AM/FM radio receivers.

 Many NOAA-approved radios perform double duty.
 I recommend a radio that has alternative power sources, such as battery, solar and crank.
 This way you can charge cell phones, iPads, and other communication devices.
-A good emergency radio will also have a light built in, such as the Kaito Voyager emergency radio.
+A good emergency radio will also have a light built in, like this one from Midland Radio Corporation.

 Emergency response experts recommend keeping at least three days of food on hand.
 Food that does not require baking, much preparation or many ingredients is best.
 Prepackaged, preplanned meals such as MREs or freeze-dried products may be purchased in kits or in separate entrées.
 These types of meals are a little bit more expensive than building your own long-term food storage; however, they are easier, quicker and more convenient.
 Military-style MREs are easy, contain much needed calories and nutrients and include their own heater.